-Skills in Demand Visa (SID)
+Skills in Demand visa (SID), Subclass 482

 The details at a glance:

-- Three-tiered Skills in Demand Visa
+- Three-tiered Skills in Demand visa

 - The Core Skills Occupations List (CSOL)

-- Key features of the Skills in Demand Visa
+- Key features of the Skills in Demand visa

 - Benefits for Employers

-Three-tiered Skills in Demand Visa
+Three-tiered Skills in Demand visa

 1) Specialist Skills Pathway